2024–25 Australian region cyclone season: Severe Tropical Cyclone Sean

 On 16 January, the JTWC began to monitor an area of convection that had formed to the west of the Kimberley coast, aided by an equatorial Rossby wave passing to the north of Australia.
 At the time, it had a partially exposed centre, with deep convection wrapping to the south of the system.
 As it moved generally southwestward, its centre began to consolidate within an environment of record warm sea surface temperatures, low vertical wind shear, and moderate poleward outflow aloft, prompting the JTWC to issue a TCFA late on the next day, before designating the system as Tropical Cyclone 10S by 18 January, noting its rapid development as it merged with Tropical Low 10U.
 The BoM followed suit soon after, designating the low as 11U.
 Continuing to organize, gale-force winds soon extended halfway to its centre, prompting the BoM to upgrade 11U to a category 1 tropical cyclone early on the next day, naming it Sean.

 Sean then began to rapidly intensify, as it developed a 15 nmi pinhole eye, becoming a category 3 severe tropical cyclone in the Australian scale and a category 1-equivalent tropical cyclone on the Saffir-Simpson scale respectively by 12:00 UTC that same day.
 By 20 January, the BoM upgraded Sean to a category 4 severe tropical cyclone, with the JTWC following suit and upgrading Sean into a category 3-equivalent tropical cyclone.
 Sean then reached peak intensity at 12:00 UTC that same day.

 Moving into cooler sea surface temperatures, Sean immediately began to weaken, with the BoM downgrading the system to a category 3 severe tropical cyclone.
 The JTWC followed suit and downgraded Sean to a category 2-equivalent tropical cyclone by 21 January, as a dry air entrainment eroded the system's convection.
 Six hours later, it further weakened into a category 1-equivalent tropical cyclone.
 By 12:00 UTC that same day, the BoM had downgraded Sean to a category 2 tropical cyclone, as it continued to weaken.
 The JTWC soon followed suit, downgrading Sean to a tropical storm.
 The system then further weakened into a category 1 tropical cyclone by 22 January, before the BoM stopped advisories six hours later, as Sean became a cold-core low.
 The JTWC continued to track Sean, as it further weakened within an environment of high vertical wind shear, low sea surface temperatures and dry air.
 By the next day, the JTWC stopped monitoring Sean, as its centre became further elongated.

 Cyclone Sean caused a record amount of rain to fall in Karratha, with 274.4 mm recorded in the 24 hours until 9:00 AM local time on 20 January.
 Roads and homes were inundated, power grids were damaged, and ports were closed.
+Damage totaled to AU$6.5 million (US$4.65 million).